Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Image

-hippo croc
+hippo vs croc

-Since both hippos and crocodiles share the water most of the time, they do fight quite often.
+Since both hippos and crocodiles share the water most of the time, they fight quite often.
 Crocodiles are no match for the strength of an adult hippo but often attach and kill the young ones.

 A crocodile is relentless and will often inflict some painful injury before the hippo can impale it with those sharp teeth.
-While the crocodile bites harder than a hippo, a hippo is huge and its own bite comes with very sharp very tall incisors.
+While the crocodile bites harder than a hippo, a hippo is huge and its bite comes with very sharp very tall incisors.

 It would be an epic fight if you were to observe an equally matched hippo and Nile crocodile fight.